John F. Dowdle

 He attended two years at Kellogg Community College, one year of apprenticeship at Farley, Estes and Schimmel Funeral Home, and one year at Wayne State University with a Certificate of Mortuary Science in 1975.
 He had three additional years of college at Michigan State University.

 On December 31, 1995, Ross married Nanc C. (Drake) Wellever at the First Congregational Church in Battle Creek.
-He is currently the manager for the Farley Estes Dowdle Funeral Home & Cremation Care, Augusta Chapel, and lives in Climax with his wife and their dog.
+He is currently the manager for the Farley Estes Dowdle Funeral Home & Cremation Care, Augusta Chapel, and lives in Climax with his wife.

-Ross and Nanc have six grown children, Matthew R. (Jackie) Schimmel of Comstock; Sara A. (Sebastien) Bellin of Brussels, Belgium, Emily D. Schimmel of Battle Creek; Ryan D. Wellever of Battle Creek; Megan N. (Ryan) Callahan of Kalamazoo; and Rory M. (Kendra) Wellever of Plymouth, MI, and six grandchildren.
+Ross and Nanc have six grown children, Matthew R. (Jacquie) Schimmel of Comstock; Sara A. (Sebastien) Bellin of Brussels, Belgium, Emily D. (Fred Harris) Schimmel of Battle Creek; Ryan D. Wellever of Battle Creek; Megan N. (Ryan) Callahan of Kalamazoo; and Rory M. (Kendra) Wellever of Plymouth, MI, and nine grandchildren.

 Charles H. “Charlie” Johnson